3DBull/VisuWeigh/docs/development.md

 It is not easy to derive meaning or effectiveness from these activations.
 Some research [[3]](../README.md#references-and-related-works) has shown the chest width measurement to be the trait most related to the body weight.
 With "correct" training of the model, it would be expected that there would be more activation in the layers around the chest area.
-While this expectation is occasionally met, the more commonly observed trend is segmentation of the animal in early activation layers with a focus on the back in the later layers.
+While this expectation is occasionally met, the more commonly observed trend is segmentation of the animal in early activation layers.
+A focus on the back of the animal is present in the later layers of the models.

 ![img_1.png](img_1.png)
 ![img_3.png](img_3.png)